mipacd/HoloChatStats/README.md

 2. Check out the repo: `git clone https://github.com/mipacd/HoloChatStats`

 3. Rename .env.sample to .env and configure settings.
 LLM chart queries require an [OpenRouter](https://openrouter.ai/) API key.
 Some models can be used for free (with a limited daily quota).
 By default, HoloChatStats limits users to 3 queries per day.
+Rename web/news.txt.sample to web/news.txt (enter site news in this file using the format shown in the sample).

 4. Bring up the stack (web, PostgreSQL, Redis) with `docker compose up -d` from the repo's root directory.